MikeDenisov/mikedenisov.github.io/_projects/hempinc.md

     </div>
 </div>
 ### Overview
-Hemp Inc‘s gameplay is based around starting your very own marijuana grow / dispensary business.
-You begin in a garage grow space and apartment dispensary, and can earn money for upgrades by selling grown marijuana in your dispensary.
-Lots of extras like boost items, additional staff members, character customizations, locations, and sorts of cannabis seeds.
+Hemp Inc‘s gameplay revolves around starting your very own marijuana grow/dispensary business.
+You begin in a garage grow space and an apartment dispensary, earning money for upgrades by selling grown marijuana in your dispensary.
+The game offers various extras like boost items, additional staff members, character customizations, locations, and types of cannabis seeds.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">